-But let’s return to association small ball for a minute and think about whether these roles are a useful framework for thinking about engagement in the association world.
+But let’s return to the association world for a minute and think about whether these roles are a useful framework for thinking about engagement.

-It will come as no surprise to those who know me that I think our current “engagement” models (geographically based chapters, member only discussion groups, and LinkedIn groups) are insufficient to the challenges facing associations moving forward.
+It will come as no surprise to those who know me that I think our current “engagement” models (geographically based chapters, members-only discussion groups, and LinkedIn groups) are insufficient to the challenges facing associations moving forward.

-They are largely based on the assumption that the only way to get and consume presentation-based content is to come to a chicken dinner at a hotel, have a cocktail hour, a three course dinner, a presentation, and then networking time.
-Something like this (real life association chapter agenda).
+Traditional, geographically-based chapters are not the answer.
+These are built on two assumptions: That the only way to get and consume presentation-based content is to go to a hotel, have a cocktail hour, a three-course dinner, a presentation and then networking time.

-Thirty years ago, there were no webinars and the only way to get access to professional or industrial presentations was through this kind of engagement.
-That was before organizations like mine (AIIM) started doing 40 plus webinars per year.
+Thirty years ago, there were no webinars, and the only way to get access to professional or industrial presentations was through this kind of engagement.
+That was before organizations like mine started doing 40 plus webinars per year.

-I can tell you that the odds of my 31-year old son and daughter-in-law—raising 2 young kids and with both in challenging careers – coming to an event like this are exactly zero.
+I can tell you that the odds of my 31-year-old son and daughter-in-law, who are raising two young kids and both have challenging careers, going to an event like this are exactly zero.
 And that would even be with me as a speaker.

-They are also based on an overly legalistic model of local organization with 10 page plus model bylaws, requirements to register and file annual reports with state secretaries of state, prescribed “officer” positions (often held by the same set of rotating people from year to year), and God help us, often a mention of Roberts Rules just to spice things up.
+They are also based on an overly legalistic model of local organization with 10-page-plus model bylaws, requirements to register and file annual reports with state secretaries, prescribed “officer” positions (often held by the same set of rotating people from year to year) and, God help us, often a mention of Robert’s Rules just to spice things up.

 This model was fine when chapters were the only networking and community game in town and when the “executives” in a volunteer organization had lots of secretaries and assistants to do all of the filing and minutes-taking and accounting necessary to make a model like this run.

+Member-only discussion groups are not the answer.
 Most associations have created online “communities.”
-“Communities” is in quotation marks, because they are really for the most part discussion groups, not communities.
-They are great for facilitating one to a few question and answer sessions, but not for creating real community.
+I put “communities” in quotation marks because they are really discussion groups, not communities.
+They are great for facilitating one to a few question-and-answer sessions, but not for creating real community.